Skip to navigation Skip to content

 • Non-Attendance report (NAR) exists for the same non-attendance event, and

-A non-attendance failure period commences from the date the CDP job seeker is formally advised by their provider their participation payment is no longer payable due to the missed appointment, and the non-attendance failure penalty period ends the day before the scheduled reconnection appointment or when an appointment was booked greater than 2 working days from the day prior to the date the new appointment was booked.
+A non-attendance failure period commences from the date the RAES job seeker is formally advised by their provider their participation payment is no longer payable due to the missed appointment, and the non-attendance failure penalty period ends the day before the scheduled reconnection appointment or when an appointment was booked greater than 2 working days from the day prior to the date the new appointment was booked.

 • a NAR, for the same non-attendance event, has not been submitted